On the moments of the meeting time of independent random walks in random environment: Proofs of Theorems and in the case

 as $t\rightarrow \infty$.
 Together with (\ref{RE1}), the inequality (\ref{LAST0}) proves Theorem \ref{theo1}.

 To conclude, we deduce the second part of Theorem \ref{theo2}.
 Note first that by Theorem \ref{theo3}, we have for $\theta>0$ and every $t\geq e$

 the last inequality is obtained using the fact that, as $W$ is a Brownian motion, $\zeta_2(e)$ is absolutely continuous in relation to the Lebesgue measure with density non almost surely zero in $[1,1+\theta]$.
 From (\ref{LAST1}) and as the sequence $(\zeta_{2}(n))_{n\geq 3}$ is ergodic, there exists an increasing subsequence $(n_i)_i$ such that $1\leq \zeta_2(n_i)<1+\theta$, $\IP$-a.s.\ for all $i\geq 1$.
-Now integrating by parts, we get
+Now by Markov's inequality, we get

 for every $n_i$.
 Thus from (\ref{LAST0}), (\ref{LAST2}) and the fact that $1\leq \zeta_2(n_i)<1+\theta$ for the subsequence $(n_i)_i$ we get that

 for $i$ sufficiently large.
 If $c>1$, taking $\theta<c-1$ and letting $i\rightarrow \infty$ we obtain $\Eo[T_2^{c}]=+\infty$, $\IP$-a.s.